metrorailings/OwlBlog/content/posts/2022-circa-millions-week-16-predictions.md

 ##### Prior Meetings

-Last year this two faced off in primetime over in Heinz Field.
+Last year these two faced off in primetime over in Heinz Field.
 Vegas won unexpectedly as significant underdogs.
-That being said, that match only carries so much weight here considering the Raiders this year are so dramatically different in terms of coaching.
+That being said, that match only carries so much weight here considering the Raiders this year are seriously different in terms of coaching.
 Likewise, the Steelers have changed a bit too on offense now that they have fresh faces leading them on offense.

 ***